- config_file_examples: collection of YAML configuration file examples for Tensorflow.

 - How can I evaluate my model on STM32N6 target?

-Remember that minimalistic yaml files are available here to play with specific services, and that all pre-trained models in the STM32 model zoo are provided with their configuration .yaml file used to generate them.
+Remember that you have minimalistic YAML files available in config_file_examples for Tensorflow and in config_file_examples_pt for Pytorch to play with specific services, and that all pre-trained models in the STM32 model zoo are provided with their configuration YAML file used to generate them.
 These are very good starting points to start playing with!